 9. Muzdalifah (under the night sky)

 You will leave ‘Arafah for Muzdalifah after dusk, which is a wide open plain between Mina and ‘Arafah.
-Maghrib and ‘Isha Salah will be performed consecutively after you reach Muzdalifah, with the ‘Isha Salah being shortened to two Rakat.
+Maghrib and ‘Isha Salah will be performed consecutively after you reach Muzdalifah.
+If you are a traveler, you will perform two obligatory prayers for Isha, and if you are a resident, you will perform four obligatory prayers for Isha.

 Since you have a full day ahead of you, resist the urge to overwork yourself and get some rest instead.
-Pebbles for Rami (the stoning of the devil), which takes place over the course of three days, can also be gathered near Muzdalifah.
+Pebbles for Rami (the stoning of the devil), which takes place over three days, can also be gathered near Muzdalifah.

 10. Third day: 10th Dhu al-Hijjah (Qurbani Day)